sujeet-agrahari/quick-links/README.md

 ---

-Welcome to the URL Shortner built using Nest.js.
-This URL Shortner is a powerful and scalable solution that has been designed to make shortening long URLs a breeze.
+Welcome to the Nest.js URL Shortener GitHub repository!
+This is a powerful and scalable solution designed to make shortening long URLs a breeze.
 The system has been deployed on a Kubernetes cluster, ensuring high availability and easy scalability.
-The URL Shortner is also packaged as a Docker image, making it easy to deploy and run in any environment.
+The URL Shortener utilizes the power of PostgreSQL for data storage and Redis for caching, providing a high-performance and reliable storage solution.

-The URL Shortner utilizes the power of PostgreSQL for data storage and Redis for caching, providing a high-performance and reliable storage solution.
-This combination of technologies ensures that the URL Shortner can handle large amounts of data and traffic with ease, making it the perfect solution for businesses and organizations with high-volume traffic.
+This repository provides an easy-to-deploy, open-source solution for anyone looking to shorten long URLs for social media posts, or those in need of a scalable solution for their business.
+The codebase is built using the Nest.js framework, which provides a modular and easily extensible architecture.

-So whether you're looking to shorten long URLs for social media posts, or you need a scalable solution for your business, the URL Shortner built with Nest.js and deployed on a Kubernetes cluster with PostgreSQL and Redis is the perfect solution for you.
+Feel free to explore the codebase and leverage the powerful technologies used in this project for your own URL shortening needs.
 ## Installation

 ```bash